vertcoin-project/VertDocs/docs/Mining/Nvidia-Mining.md

 1. Stratum Connection failed!
   * Check your Firewall/Antivirus settings.
 Miner programs occasionally get blocked or flagged as malicious.
   * Try a different pool instead, the pool could be down at the moment.

-2. No Hashrate shown in OCM despite successful connection in CLI
+2.No Hashrate shown in OCM despite successful connection in CLI

 * Check your Graphic Drivers and ensure they are up to date

-3. Why don’t I see my payouts in the Core Wallet even after the pool says that it has paid?
+3.Why don’t I see my payouts in the Core Wallet even after the pool says that it has paid?

  * Your core wallet may not be fully synced (not up to date with the latest blockchain data).
 Give it some more time and it should show up as soon as it syncs up to the point where you are paid.

-4. For the P2Pool web interface (http://localhost:91x1/static/) why does my miner have 0 share difficulty?
+4.For the P2Pool web interface (http://localhost:91x1/static/) why does my miner have 0 share difficulty?

  - You may have accidentally included a "ninja" space behind your Miner Address when pasting it during the Add Pool step!